4 Great Proposal Management Posts By The Pros

 In his post “Ensure Winning Bids” he focuses on 3 ways to win.
 They are:

 - Demonstrate Experience – Winning bids must put your firm’s expertise on display.
 Make this quicker by attaching resumes to each resource’s employee record—most savvy practice management systems easily store PDF attachments.
+If possible, also cull significant information from the employee monitoring software of the company, of your employees and showcase them as a parameter of dedication.

 - Define Capacity – Integrate your resource plan so it’s constantly updated against current WIP, and tie in the pipeline so any “soft” bookings are visible.
 Then make resource views easily available – so your talent capacity is quickly accessible, and proposal developers can confidently reserve the talent they’re proposing.